tdorssers/TeslaPy/README.md

 Additionally, `sync_wake_up()` raises `teslapy.VehicleError` when the vehicle does not come online within the specified timeout.
 And `command()` also raises `teslapy.VehicleError` when the vehicle command response result is `False`.
 For instance, if one of the media endpoints is called and there is no user present in the vehicle, the following exception is raised: `VehicleError: user_not_present`.

-When you pass an empty string as passcode or factor to the constructor and your account has MFA enabled, then the module will cancel the transaction and this exception will be raised: `CustomOAuth2Error: (login_cancelled) User cancelled login`.
+When the `passcode_getter` or `factor_selector` function return an empty string and your account has MFA enabled, then the module will cancel the transaction and this exception will be raised: `CustomOAuth2Error: (login_cancelled) User cancelled login`.

 If you get a `requests.exceptions.HTTPError: 400 Client Error: endpoint_deprecated:_please_update_your_app for url: https://owner-api.teslamotors.com/oauth/token` then you are probably using an old version of this module.
 As of January 29, 2021, Tesla updated this endpoint to follow [RFC 7523](https://tools.ietf.org/html/rfc7523) and requires the use of the SSO service (auth.tesla.com) for authentication.

 As of May 28, 2021, Tesla has added captcha verification to the login form.
+The User-Agent string might influence the presence of the captcha.
 If you get a `ValueError: Credentials rejected` and you are using correct credentials then you are probably using an old version of this module.

 ## Demo applications